inet-framework/inet-tutorials/configurator/doc/step9.rst

 Though the hosts in the three LANs have unspecified addresses, subnet routes leading to these LANs are added to the routing tables of all hosts.
-The addresses for the interfaces connecting to these LANs have a netmask assigned so there are addresses allocated for the unspecified hosts.
+The addresses for the interfaces connecting to these LANs have a netmask assigned, so there are addresses allocated for the unspecified hosts.
 For example, ``area1router``'s ``eth3`` interface has the address 10.1.4.1/29 and has four addresses allocated (``10.1.4.2``..\ ``5``).